SAP/credential-digger/README.md

 #### Integrate ML Models in the UI

-**ML models are not supported yet in the ui** "out of the box", but they can be enabled with a little effort.
+**ML models are not supported yet in the UI** "out of the box", but they can be enabled with a little effort.

 To use ML models in the docker container running the ui, set their address in